 Keep up with your strength exercises.
 Admittedly, I wasn’t doing as much strength work as I should have been and this probably put me at a higher risk for tweaking my IT band.
 My left IT band is always problematic, so I realize that I have to be diligent in taking care of it.

 It’s helpful for me to have “routines” that are 10-15 minutes long and consist of 15-20 different exercises.
 When I say I’m going to do my “standard core routine,” I know that I won’t do just a few exercises and quit.
-The routine keeps me honest.
-If you need motivation to do more strength exercises, a program like Rebel Fitness may help you get on track and prevent more injuries.
+The routine keeps me honest and is why I love programs like Strength Training for Runners - there are 20+ routines!

 Strength exercises are the cornerstone of injury prevention along with smart training decisions.
 I had been slacking off in both regards and I lost 5 days of training and had a week of lower volume.
 Running is cumulative, so the best thing you can do for your long-term progress is stay consistent.